 AWS Centralized Logging uses AWS Elasticsearch and Kibana to collect data and provide analytics and visualizations accordingly.
-Working in conjunction with other AWs services offers the ability to customize not just for single users but for multiple accounts for analyzing logs from their AWS applications and services.
+Working in conjunction with other AWS tools it offers the ability to customize not just for single users but for multiple accounts for analyzing logs from their AWS applications and services.

 As above, this is a service for experience users, and those new to AWs should expect something of a learning curve to get the most out of the service.

-As a fully-managed solution, Stackdriver Logging allows you to run applications in multi-cloud environments from a single platform and dashboard, simplifying the process of log management.
+A fully-managed solution, Google Cloud Logging allows you to run applications in multi-cloud environments from a single platform and dashboard, simplifying the process of log management.

-As ever, with cloud services, it may take a little time for even experienced cloud administrators to get the most of out the Stackdriver Logging platform's potential.
+As ever with cloud services, it may take a little time for even experienced cloud administrators to get the most of out the Google Cloud Logging platform's potential.

-InsightOps from Rapid7 (formerly Logentries) aim to make cloud logging management easy by centralizing data, allowing easy visualization of metrics for monitoring, and using natural-language questions to identify problems for troubleshooting.
+Rapid7 InsightOps (formerly Logentries) aims to make cloud logging management easy by centralizing data, allowing easy visualization of metrics for monitoring, and using natural-language questions to identify problems for troubleshooting.

-InsightOps collects logs across all cloud services, as well as directly from servers, not least for applications, DNS requests, VPNs, databases, and firewalls.
+InsightOps collects logs across all cloud services, as well as directly from servers, such as for applications, DNS servers, VPNs, databases, and firewalls.
 It then normalizes even unstructured data into a consistent format.
 You can then monitor how much CPU and memory each asset is using to ensure smooth performance.
 Auditing logs makes it easier to ensure compliance, and InsightOps can easily integrate into your DevOps stack for automation.

 There are visualization options for drilling down through data, and the Endpoint Interrogator allows the user to ask specific questions about what resources each asset is using.
 There are also alerts available, and the dashboard refreshes automatically in real-time.